ge-tracker/bad-domains/README.md

 # Bad Domains

-[blacklist.txt](https://raw.githubusercontent.com/ge-tracker/bad-domains/main/blacklist.txt) contains a list of domains that should be blacklisted from advert display.
+[blocklist.txt](https://raw.githubusercontent.com/ge-tracker/bad-domains/main/blocklist.txt) contains a list of domains that should be denied from advert display.

 ## Usage